arangodb/docs/3.10/features.md

 | Only regular backups | **Datacenter-to-Datacenter Replication** for disaster recovery |
 | Only unencrypted backups and basic data masking for backups | **Hot Backups**, **encrypted backups**, and **enhanced data masking** for backups |

-## On-Premise versus Cloud
+## On-Premises versus Cloud

 You can install ArangoDB on your local machine or run it in a Docker container for development purposes.
-You can deploy it on-premise as a [single server](architecture-deployment-modes-single-instance.html), optionally as a resilient pair with asynchronous replication and automatic failover ([Active Failover](architecture-deployment-modes-active-failover-architecture.html)),
+You can deploy it on-premises as a [single server](architecture-deployment-modes-single-instance.html), optionally as a resilient pair with asynchronous replication and automatic failover ([Active Failover](architecture-deployment-modes-active-failover-architecture.html)),